 Q: What is multimedia design?
 Multimedia design is that which incorporates some or all of the following: sound, animation, text, video and graphics.
 These components can be assembled to create a business presentation, an information kiosk (like the touch-screen ones you see in a shopping mall or a hospital), motion graphics such as an animated logo on the TV evening news, or a video game.
 The end result of a multimedia effort will be a visual presentation that will be viewed on a screen, rather than printed on paper.
 Animations in 2- or 3-D and videos are an important addition to any multimedia piece, as is sound.

 Q: What kinds of jobs are available in this field?
-We recommend that students who are looking for full-time employment in graphic design first consider the two-year Communication Design degree.
+We recommend that students who are looking for full-time employment in graphic design first consider the two-year Graphic Design degree.
 The Multimedia certificate was originally envisioned as a way for graphic designers to add new skills to their repertoire, and is very popular with working professionals who are looking to move up in their careers.

 Employers in this area include the federal government and many large corporations who are seeking to promote themselves through visual means.
 Video recording companies, media companies, and advertising agencies are just some of the sources of job opportunities.